 Who are the Upper West Side Philosophers?

 Kathrin Stengel, Ph.D., cofounder and president of Upper West Side Philosophers, Inc. - Studio & Publishing, studied philosophy at the Universities of Leuven (Belgium), Munich, and Konstanz (Germany).
-She has taught philosophy at Seattle University and the Rhode Island School of Design, and has published widely on ethics, aesthetics, and epistemology, including Das Subjekt als Grenze (The Subject as Threshold) - a comparative study on Ludwig Wittgenstein’s philosophy of language and Maurice Merleau-Ponty’s philosophy of perception.
-Her book November Rose: A Speech on Death - a philosophical meditation on loss, grief, and survival - has won the 2008 Independent Publisher Book Award.
+She has taught philosophy at Seattle University and the Rhode Island School of Design, and has published widely on ethics, aesthetics, and epistemology, including Yoga for the Mind: A New Ethic for Thinking and Being & Meridians of Thought (with Michael Eskin), Das Subjekt als Grenze (The Subject as Threshold) - a comparative study on Ludwig Wittgenstein’s philosophy of language and Maurice Merleau-Ponty’s philosophy of perception.
+For her book November Rose: A Speech on Death - a philosophical meditation on loss, grief, and survival - she received an Independent Publisher Book Award in 2008.
 A frequent guest on radio programs throughout the US and Europe, Kathrin Stengel has designed and organized international philosophical events, including ‘What is Space?
 A Philosophical Inquiry into Space and the Imagination’, ‘About Style: A Philosophical Meditation on the Question of Style’,and ‘On Imagination: A Philosophical Studio’ (all three at the Rhode Island School of Design), as well as ‘Thinking and Experiencing Space’ (Germany), ‘Philosophical Walks with Nietzsche’ (Switzerland), ‘Pain and Beauty in Philosophy and the Arts’ (Seattle University), and ‘Image and Music: Improvisations on the 14 Stations’ for the Interfaith Assembly for Homelessness and Housing in New York City, video documentation of which was on display at the Brooklyn Museum of Art in 2005.
-For many years, Kathrin has also taught Vipassana Meditation.
-She lives in Manhattan with her husband and three sons.
+For many years, Kathrin has also taught Vipassana Meditation and practiced Jin Shin Jyutsu.
+She lives in New York City.

 “I fell in love with philosophy during my last two years in High School, when I was first exposed to the works of Camus, Sartre and Simone de Beauvoir.
 Until then, I simply did not know that there was a discipline out there – philosophy – dealing precisely with those questions that I couldn’t stop thinking about: What is thinking?
 What does it mean to believe something?
 What does it mean to be a ‘human’ being?
 How does language work?
 How can we understand each other?
 What do I perceive?
 What is good?
 Even though my university training did not prepare me to test philosophy in everyday life, I felt that, as a philosopher, it is my duty and my job to do so.
 When I became a mother I added Vipassana meditation to my philosophical practice, approaching it with skepticism at first and enjoying it with enthusiasm later.
 Overcoming my intellectual fear of exploring the mind from a bodily perspective profoundly enriched my philosophical thinking: I realized that much of what the practice of philosophy involves can be called ‘intellectual meditation’, while meditation can be viewed as ‘embodied philosophy’.
 Working as a professor of philosophy I yet again realized that despite the fact that philosophy has so much to offer to everybody it is scarcely practiced outside the university.
 This led to the founding of Upper West Side Philosophers, Inc., an independent space and place for the practice of philosophy in a way that is rigorous, yet embodied, disciplined, yet relaxed, historically founded, yet geared toward everyday life.”